hmiesen/website/content/topics/Collaborate-share/Share-your-work/Hugo-tutorial/2-install-windows.md

 ---
 type: "hugo-tutorial"
-title: "Install Hugo Extended on Windows using winget"
+title: "(Part 2) Install Hugo Extended on Windows using winget"
 description: "Instructions for installing Hugo Extended on Windows using winget"
 draft: false
 weight: 2